wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 1. All namespaces are ordered according to the priorities specified in `default-priorities.namespace` key.

-2. All features within namespaces are initially ordered according to the order in which they are returned by `get_supported_configs()`, and afterwards reordered according to the overrides in `default-priorities.feature` key.
+2. For features within namespaces, the order returned by `get_supported_configs()` is updated so that all features that are in `default-priorities.feature` are in that order and ahead of the features that aren't in `default-priorities.feature`.

-3. All property values for features are initially ordered according to the order in which they are returned by `get_supported_configs()`, and afterwards reordered according to the overrides in `default-priorities.property` key.
+3. For property values, the order returned by `get_supported_configs()` is updated os that all values that are in `default-priorities.property` are in that order and ahead of the values that aren't in `default-priorities.property`.

 4. Properties are sorted top-down according to namespace-feature-value ordering.
 Properties from a higher priority namespace sort above these from a lower priority namespace.
 Within a single namespace, properties from a higher